Search games

 Betting Actions

-• Raise: A player increases the amount of the current bet, indicating greater confidence or a desire to bluff.
-Subsequent players must match the raised amount, raise again, or fold.
+• Raise: increase the current bet; subsequent players must call the new amount, raise again, or fold.

-• All-In: Going all-in is when a player bets all of their remaining chips.
-They are still eligible to win the portion of the pot they contributed to.
-Other players can continue betting among themselves in a side pot.
+• All-in: bet all your remaining chips.
+You are eligible to win only the portion of the pot you contributed to; further action between other players goes into a side pot.

 Variants